goadesign/pulse/examples/weather/README.md

-The `waitForForecast` function in the `forecaster.go` file in the Forecaster service implements the logic to wait for a specific key to be available in a Ponos replicated map with a specific timeout.
+The `waitForForecast` function in the `forecaster.go` file in the Forecaster service implements the logic to wait for a specific key to be available in a Pulse replicated map with a specific timeout.
 The function makes use of a `select` statement to wait for replicated map updates or a timeout:

 ```go